"In wartime, truth is so precious that she should always

 Here's the text of the article in the News dated 23rd July 1949:

 TODAY'S PICTURE of the book "Omar Khayyam" (top) found last November in the back seat of a car which had been left parked in Jetty road, Glenelg.
 The last line in the book has been torn out.
-BELOW—The fragment of paper found in the clothing of the Somerton victim which may have been torn from the hook.
+BELOW—The fragment of paper found in the clothing of the Somerton victim which may have been torn from the book.

 A copy of the "Rubaiyat of Omar Khayyam" with a torn page which has been sought by police throughout Australia in the hope that it might pro-vide the missing clue to the identity of the mystery Somerton body, has been found in Adelaide.